-The financial statements are general purpose financial statements that have been prepared in accordance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012, and Australian Accounting Standards - Reduced Disclosure Requirements as set out in AASB 1053: Application of Tiers of Australian Accounting Standards and AASB 2010 - 2: Amendments to Australian Accounting Standards arising from Reduced Disclosure Requirements.
+The financial statements are general purpose financial statements that have been prepared in accordance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012.
+The financial statements comply with the recognition and measurement requirements of Australian Accounting Standards, the presentation requirements in those Standards as modified by AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (AASB 1060) and the disclosure requirements in AASB 1060.
+Accordingly, the financial statements comply with Australian Accounting Standards - Simplified Disclosures.
 The Company is a not-for-profit Company for financial reporting purposes under the Australian Accounting Standards.
 The financial statements, except for cash flow information, have been prepared on an accrual basis and are based on historical costs, modified where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.